gackouhamady/mental-health-assistant/README.md

 ## ⚠️ Ethical Note

 This project aims for supportive, non-medical use.
 The assistant does not replace a mental health professional.
 In cases of acute distress, please contact a helpline or a qualified professional.

----

-You can use this README as a starting point and enrich it as the project progresses.
-Would you like help generating a folder structure or a `requirements.txt` file to set up your environment?